DimitriF/rTLC-apps/README.md

 Install a fresh version of java: https://www.java.com/

-If you want to produce pdf report, you'll need to install Latex: http://latex-project.org/ftp.html
+If you want to produce a pdf report, you will need to install LaTex: http://latex-project.org/ftp.html

 Install the dependencies by running this in the R console: